-Existing law prohibits any grantee, subgrantee, partner, or like party who participated on the Scoring Panel from receiving funds from the Proposition 47 grants awarded under this RFP.
+Existing law prohibits any grantee, subgrantee, partner, or like party who participated on the Prop 47 Scoring Panel from receiving funds from the Prop 47 grants awarded under this RFP.
 Applicants who are awarded grants under this RFP are responsible for reviewing the Scoring Panel membership roster and ensuring that no grant dollars are passed through to any entity represented by any member of the Scoring Panel.
-Please check the BSCC Proposition 47 website for updated information on the Scoring Panel.
+Please check the BSCC Prop 47 home page for updated information on the Scoring Panel.